adiezsanchez/microglia_dna_damage/README.md

 ![nuclei_segmentation_gs6](./images/nuclei_seg_gs1.png)

-The higher the values the increased chance of close sitting nuclei being detected as a single entity during Cellpose segmentation (see bright green nuclei below, gaussian_sigma = 6).
+The higher the gaussian_sigma values the increased chance of close sitting nuclei being detected as a single entity during Cellpose segmentation (see bright green nuclei below, gaussian_sigma = 6).
 On the other hand very low gaussian_sigma can result in incorrect segmentations or loss of nuclei entities.
 You will have to manually adjust this value according to your images.

 ![nuclei_segmentation_gs1](./images/nuclei_seg_gs6.png)

-2.
+2. After gaussian smoothing a normalization step of contrast stretching is applied so Cellpose segmentation does not focus in dimmer vs more intense nuclei and misses detection of some.

+3. During Cellpose 2.0 nuclei segmentation you can define the cellpose_nuclei_diameter values.
+This value corresponds to the diameter in pixels of the nuclei present in your image.
+Helps Cellpose adjust nuclei mask predictions.

+4. After nuclei prediction and using [.cle](https://github.com/clEsperanto/pyclesperanto_prototype) functions, we dilate nuclei labels to make sure the spots we want to quantify are sitting inside or touching the nuclei mask.
+You can define the amount of dilation by modifying the dilation_radius_nuclei value.

+5. Finally a nuclei label erosion of radius 1 is performed to avoid merging touching nuclei object upon binarization (needed to check which nuclei are cell marker positive - CM+).

+<h3>Cell marker segmentation</h3>

 <h2>Environment setup instructions</h2>